open-metadata/OpenMetadata/openmetadata-docs/content/main-concepts/high-level-design.md

 version from an Entity), the Entity Repository extends an **Interface** that implements some basic functionalities and abstracts Entity specific logic.

-Each Entity then needs to implement its **server-side processes** such as building the FQDN based on the Entity hierarchy, how the Entity stores and retrieves **Relationship** information with other Entities or how the Entity reacts to **Change Events**.
+Each Entity then needs to implement its **server-side processes** such as building the FQN based on the Entity hierarchy, how the Entity stores and retrieves **Relationship** information with other Entities or how the Entity reacts to **Change Events**.

 ## Entity Storage Layer